Reporting unusual transactions

 Unusual transactions include:

-FIU-Netherlands has also set up a list of indicators which you can use to detect unusual transactions (in Dutch).
+FIU-Netherlands has also set up a list of indicators per reporting group which you can use to detect unusual transactions.

 How to report unusual transactions?

 You report unusual transactions in the goAML portal (Anti-Money Laundering System) of FIU-Nederland.
-Your organisation must first register to the portal.
-If your organisation is registered, the person or persons performing the report must register to receive login credentials to the portal separately.
+Your organisation must first register.
+When your organisation is registered, the person or persons performing the report must register to receive login credentials for the portal separately.

 If you are an accountant, trader or intermediary, real estate agent, or civil-law notary, you can instead use the online report form.